 In this update of protests about fracking and the onshore oil and gas industry:

-- A 12-person lock-on protest outside Cuadrilla’s Preston New Road site
+- Bez, of the Happy Mondays, visits Cuadrilla’s Preston New Road site

-This post will be updated throughout the week with any new activities and events.
+This post will be updated with new activities.

 Preston New Road, Little Plumpton, Lancashire